The-OpenROAD-Project/OpenROAD/docs/contrib/GitGuide.md

 what the branch brings to OpenROAD.
 You can have many shiny-new-features and switch in between them using the git checkout command.

-When creating this branch, make sure your main branch is up to date with the latest upstream main version.
-To update your local main branch, you can do:
+When creating this branch, make sure your master branch is up to date with the latest upstream master version.
+To update your local master branch, you can do:

 ```shell